Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

 High-dimensional (HD) quantum system is expected to transcend limitations of qubits in some applications \cite{cozzolino2019-HDreview}, due to its stronger nonlocal correlation \cite{zeilinger02prl,thew2004prl-bell}, larger channel capacity \cite{zeilinger2006-capacity,hu2018beating,islam2017sa-provably} and higher robustness against noise \cite{marcus19prx-noise,vertesi2010prl-noise,zhu19arxiv-noise}.
 Recently, some works began to explore the HD steering effect \cite{designolle2020genuine,zeng2018prl-HDsteering,wang2018science,li2015PRLgenuine,guo2019prl-random}.
 In particular, Zeng $et\ al.$ exhibited the strong noise robustness increasing with the extra dimension in HD steering \cite{zeng2018prl-HDsteering}.
-However, these works are restricted to 2-setting steering criteria.
-The steering effect with $n$ measurement settings, where $n$ increases with the dimension $d$ of the system, has not been experimentally demonstrated.
-The extra measurement settings enable us obtain more information about the underlying quantum state so that reveal more strength of steering.
-Moreover, the degree of nonlocality depends on the strength of the uncertainty relationship and quantum steering \cite{wehner2010uncertainty}.
-Recently, Marciniak $et\ al.$ \cite{marciniak2015prl-unbounded} exploited the intrinsic relationship between steering and the uncertainty principle, applied to mutually unbiased bases (MUBs) which offer strong uncertainty, and theoretically constructed the $n$-setting linear steering inequality which shows an unbounded violation.
-Interestingly, there is no similar simple form in the existing Bell inequalities with unbounded violation \cite{bell-acin2006grothendieck,bell-pisier2012grothendieck,bell-tsirelson1993some,yin15PRA-bellunbounded}.
-Compared with the 2-setting steering criteria, this criterion is theoretically more robust against white noise \cite{skrzypczyk2015pra-loss}.
-As the dimension goes to infinity, it can tolerate any amount of noise to detect steerability while $2$-setting steering criteria only tolerate $50\%$ at most.
+However, these works are restricted to the 2-setting steering criteria where the degree of violation is lower than 2, which means the revealed strength of steering is low.
+This demands the noise threshold of HD entangled system for exhibiting steering to be below $50\%$ even if the dimension $d$ is infinity, otherwise the steerability cannot be detected.
+Hence, these methods would limit the highly efficient and noise-robust detection of HD steering.